Master of Science in Education: Elementary Education Transition to Teaching (Elementary T2T)

-Through one year of graduate coursework, students earn both a Kansas Elementary Education (PreK–6) teaching license and a Master of Science in Education.
+Through one year of graduate coursework, candidates earn both a Kansas Elementary Education (PreK–6) teaching license and a Master of Science in Education degree.

 Candidates may also choose to add a provisional endorsement in PreK–12 High Incidence Special Education by completing one additional summer semester of coursework.

-This option allows students to complete their graduate degree and earn dual credentials—a Kansas Elementary Education (PreK–6) license and a PreK–12 High Incidence Special Education provisional endorsement—within approximately 14 months.
+This option allows students to earn dual credentials—a Kansas Elementary Education (PreK–6) license and a PreK–12 High Incidence Special Education provisional endorsement—while completing the program in approximately 14 months.

-General M.S.E.
-Admission Requirements:
+General Admission Requirements:

 - Two letters of recommendation from people who can comment on your potential to be an effective PreK-6 educator.
-(Note to ELED T2T Applicants: At least one letter must be from the building administrator in your hiring/sponsoring district.)

 - A written statement (of at least 250 words) that describes your professional reasons and motivation for pursuing PreK-6 licensure, which includes examples of the qualities and characteristics that will make you an effective educator.
 This statement should also reflect your ability to write and construct a narrative at the graduate level.